 How to prevent the loss of capillary water through evaporation.

-The best technique to keep capillary "hangwater" in the soil, is to add a layer of loose surface soil.
+The best technique to keep capillary "hang'' water in the soil, is to add a layer of loose surface soil.
 During the day, capillary water evaporates because of the sun's heat hitting the soil.
 At night, the soil is warmer than the air; and so, the water evaporates.
 You can see this in two photos taken after a small test, which proves this phenomenon.
 The best way to stop this evaporation is by protecting the capillary column by putting a small layer of loose soil on top.
 50 Years ago in Holland, when there was no irrigation, growers used an old technique to loose the top layer.
 This technique combined maintaining the humidity with weed control.
 The instrument they used for this purpose was the ‘roller scraper’.
-Visit this link and see the loss of water from the soil, and the technique used to prevent it.
+See here the loss of water from the soil, and the technique used to prevent it.